List of PowerPC-based game consoles

 There are several ways in which game consoles can be categorized.
 One is by its console generation, and another is by its computer architecture.
 Game consoles have long used specialized and customized computer hardware with the base in some standardized processor instruction set architecture.
 In this case, it is PowerPC and Power ISA, processor architectures initially developed in the early 1990s by the AIM alliance, i.e. Apple, IBM, and Motorola.

 Even though these consoles share much in regard to instruction set architecture, game consoles are still highly specialized computers so it is not common for games to be readily portable or compatible between devices.
 Only Nintendo has kept a level of portability between their consoles, and even there it is not universal.

 The first devices used standard processors, but later consoles used bespoke processors with special features, primarily developed by or in cooperation with IBM for the explicit purpose of being in a game console.
 In this regard, these computers can be considered "embedded".
 All three major consoles of the seventh generation were PowerPC based.

 As of 2019, no PowerPC-based game consoles are currently in production.
 The most recent release, Nintendo's Wii U, has since been discontinued and succeeded by the Nintendo Switch (which uses a Nvidia Tegra ARM processor).
-The PlayStation 3, the last PowerPC-based game console to remain in production, was discontinued in 2017.
+The Wii Mini, the last PowerPC-based game console to remain in production, was discontinued in 2017.